codingsoo/nlp2rest/services/README.md

 - Docker
 - Java 8 and Java 11 (depending on the service)
 - mitmproxy
--

 Please ensure that "python" is aliased to Python 3.x and the paths for Java 8 and Java 11 are correctly specified in `java8.env` and `java11.env`.

 ## How to Use

-The script can be executed from the command line using the following syntax:
+First, Please ensure that the paths to Java 8 and Java 11 are correctly defined in the `java8.env` and `java11.env` files respectively.
+Then, the script can be executed from the command line using the following syntax:

 ```
 python run_service.py <service_name> <token>